alphanumericslab/ecg-image-kit/codes/ecg-image-generator/README.md

      ```
      python gen_ecg_image_from_data.py -i <path_to_input_file> -hea <path_to_header_file> -o <path_to_output_directory> -st start_index
      ```

+     *Note:* Following pointers should be kept in mind, while generating images from a single record:

+     - If the length of the signal from the `-st` is less than 10 seconds, the image will not be generated
+     - All the batch level attributes explained above can be used to generate the image from `gen_ecg_image_from_data.py`

 ## Troubleshooting
 - The following command does not add handwritten text artifacts to the image: